Signup now & get a FREE onboarding session worth $1,199

 And sales being a job with a lot of rejection, BDMs also have to ensure a higher level of sustained motivation within the team.

-With an in-house CRM, any operational tasks that would require same day completion would require your sales agents to travel back to the office and log in an extra hour or two of overtime.
+With an in-house CRM solution, any operational tasks that would require same day completion would require your sales agents to travel back to the office and log in an extra hour or two of overtime.

-With cloud CRM, they could access the CRM system from their office laptops or even their mobile devices and finish a good percentage of their tasks while sitting in a cafe or traveling in a taxi.
+With cloud technology, they can access the CRM system from their office laptops or even their mobile devices and finish a good percentage of their tasks while sitting in a cafe or traveling in a taxi.

 This translates into some very important benefits for your business:

-Data security is obviously a major concern and a valid one for those looking to purchase a cloud CRM.
+Data security is obviously a major concern and a valid one for those looking to purchase a cloud CRM software.

 In a 2018 report by Cybersecurity Insiders, over 60% of respondents said that cloud apps have security that is better than or at the same level of as that of on-premise apps.